Two bloggers comment on RSS feeds:

 When Google closed Google Reader there was discussion that said RSS was dead and no longer needed now that people get their feeds from social media.
 As Tinworth points out, there are still 15 million die-hard feed-reading users out there.

-Social media has its uses, but with services like Twitter or Facebook, stories go whooshing by in amongst all those cat pictures and other distractions.
+Social media has its uses, but with services like Twitter or Facebook, stories go whooshing by in among all those cat pictures and other distractions.
 Not only that, but a third party gets to choose what you see.

 If you want to check this morning’s technology news from New Zealand publishers, RSS is the only easy way to capture everything in one single spot.
 The alternative is to spend hours ploughing through multiple sites.